Warriors-Haven-Gaming/Zombie-Framework/README.md

 # Zombie-Framework (Pre-alpha)

-A whole map multiplayer mission using RyanD's [Zombies and Demons] mod, inspired by Quiksilver's Invade & Annex [Apex-Framework].
+An open world multiplayer mission using RyanD's [Zombies and Demons] mod, inspired by Quiksilver's Invade & Annex [Apex-Framework].
+You will be working with your team to deal with the widespread infection and complete objectives across the islands of Tanoa.

 For developers interested in helping, please see the [contributing guide]!